Zakahler/starter-hugo-academic/content/authors/admin/_index.md

 I am generally interested in applied mathematics, specifically various problems arising at the intersection of optimization, deep learning, geometry, and inverse problems.

 So far in my PhD I have focused on the areas of geometric deep learning and physics informed machine learning.

-I am currently looking for summer students in the areas described above and if any of those topics sound interesting - reach out, I am always happy to chat!
-{style="text-align: justify;"}